knative/docs/docs/serving/services/service-metrics.md

 !!! note
     The `revision_queue_depth` metric will be exported only if the revision concurrency hard limit is set to a value greater than 1.

+!!! note
+    To exclude request from metrics (e.g. health check requests), set the `K-Ignore-Metrics` header to non-empty value.

 ## Exposing Queue proxy metrics

 Queue proxy exports metrics for the requests endpoint on port 9091.
 The metrics can be scraped by Prometheus when `metrics.request-metrics-backend-destination` is set to `prometheus` (default) in the configmap `observability`.
 The backend can be changed to `opencensus` which uses a push model and requires a destination